USING IRONOCR

 {

-// Add tesseract languages into engine
+// Add languages to the Tesseract engine

 using (var engine = new TesseractEngine(tessDataPath, "eng+spa+fra", EngineMode.Default))